By Theodosia Greene

-There were Buddhist ceremonial objects, prayer wheels, cymbals and bells.
-Bowls fashioned of human skulls, horns made of thighbone, turquoise jewelry, silver knives, swords and daggers.
+There were Buddhist ceremonial objects, prayer wheels, cymbals, and bells.
+Bowls fashioned of human skulls, horns made of thighbone, turquoise jewelry, silver knives, swords, and daggers.
 Buddhist statues, fur hats, straw hats, embroidered felt boots and belts.
 Metal dragons, ancient keys and locks, conch shells decorated with silver, turquoise and coral.
 Wood carvings and block prints, incense holders and paint pots, purbas, hand painted thangkas, hand carved masks and even a few tee shirts.

 Wooden phalluses lay on the ground for sale.
 “We hang these inside our houses for fertility and good luck,” said Dorji.
-A foreign tourist picked up a large carved penis shape, examined it and quipped, “I already have one of these.”
+A foreign tourist picked up a large carved penis shape, examined it, and quipped, “I already have one of these.”

 The salesgirl smiled, “Yes— but do you have two?”

-Her comment made sense when you understood that the practices of polyandry and polygamy –- multiple spouses by both men and women — exists in Bhutan.
+Her comment made sense when you understood that the practices of polyandry and polygamy –- multiple spouses by both men and women — exist in Bhutan.
 “How many wives do you have?”
 Maile teased Dorji.